ADD CONDITION

 What is Bacteriostatic Water for Injection, USP?

-What is the primary use of Bacteriostatic Water for Injection?
+What is the purpose of Bacteriostatic Water for Injection?

-It is indicated solely for diluting or dissolving drugs for intravenous, intramuscular, or subcutaneous injection.
+It is designed solely for diluting or dissolving drugs for intravenous, intramuscular, or subcutaneous injection.

 What precautions should be taken when using Bacteriostatic Water for Injection?